Germany's Angela Merkel: What has she achieved for women? | DW | 25.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The country's first female chancellor has taken on the alpha males in world politics.
-But as her nearly 16 years in power come to an end, Merkel has not been able to enact gender parity or equity in many realms.
+The country's first female chancellor has taken on alpha males in the politics world.
+But as her nearly 16 years in power ends, Merkel has not been able to enact gender parity or equity in many realms.
 Why not?

 In 2005, Merkel became the first woman to head Germany's government, and has now served four terms of office